jvsteiner/flask-in-a-can/README.md

     $ cd flask-in-a-can

-3. Install dependencies:
+3. Install dependencies: instructions for virtualenv not included - you are using virtualenv, right?

     $ pip install -r requirements.txt

-4. Copy the example email config and edit the values, use env.py in production to override development settings:
+4. Copy the example email config and edit the values, use env.py in production to override development settings: If you use a capistrano style deployment technique like fabistrano, you will need to put the env/ tmp/ and static/ directories in the shared directory structure.

     $ cp env/email.py.example env/email.py